amesar/nosqlperf/README.md

 ### Provider Configuration
 * See conf/
-* conf/appContext.xml imports provider-specific appContext-nosql.xml which is toggled by putting appropriate the directory into the classpath (common.env $provider)
+* conf/appContext.xml imports provider-specific appContext-nosql.xml which is toggled by putting the appropriate directory in the classpath (common.env $provider)
 * Each provider has a directory in conf containing:
   * appContext-nosql.xml - implementation of KeyValueDao
   * appContext-nosql.properties for above (optional)